SKE19/SKE19-API/README.md

 A web-based RESTful API for querying information of SKE19 students, with AWS DynamoDB for database.

-Currently there are only GET routes for this API, more features will be implemented later.
-The responses of the API are always `application/json`.
-See below for routes for this API.

 ## Contribution (or just Building for yourself)
 Make sure that you have set up **AWS** with **IAM** user and **DynamoDB**.